Nstamour-art/XogotDocs/Documentation.docc/Manual/xr/openxr_settings.md

 Now you can add things to this controller node such as a raycast, and control things with your eyes.

+### Render Models

+This extension is used to query the XR runtime for 3D assets of the hardware being used, usually a controller, as well as the position of that hardware.
+You can find a detailed guide on how to use it <doc:openxr_render_models>.

 ## Binding Modifiers

 These control whether or not binding modifiers can be used.
 Binding modifiers are used to apply thresholds or offset values.
+You can find information on how to use and set them up on the XR action map page <doc:binding_modifiers>.

 ### Analog Threshold